 If you have any questions regarding this report, the water or PUD No. 1 please contact Brandy Milroy, Water Resource Manager at 360-877-5249 or brandym@mason-pud1.org.
 Also, don't forget PUD 1 board meetings are the 2nd and 4th Tuesdays of each month at our office in Potlatch (1 mile south of Hoodsport, WA) at 1 pm.
-The public is welcome to our meetings. be drilled into.
+The public is welcome to our meetings. in well water due to the type of rock a well may be drilled into.
 Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.
 Chloride, Sodium and Salt Water Intrusion: Chloride and sodium levels rise when a well begins to pump from an aquifer mixing with sea water.
 Turbidity: Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses and parasites that can cause symptoms such as nausea, cramps, diarrhea and associated headaches.